A Charming History Since 1927

 Having risen through the ranks at the Remy Electric Co., Irving Reuter caught the attention of corporate executives after Remy merged with General Motors in 1918.
 By 1925, he was appointed General Manager of the Olds Motor Car Co.
 The Reuters lived and lavishly entertained at Medovue from 1928 to 1936.
 Great names of American business and automotive giants were guests at social functions.
 The Reuters were listed both in Who’s Who in America and Who’s Who in Michigan during their tenure at Medovue.
 Reuter abruptly retired from Oldsmobile in 1934 and he and Janet moved to Florida in 1936.

 From 1940 to 1962 the Roman Catholic Church owned the property, and the Most Reverend Joseph H.Albers, first Bishop of the Diocese of Lansing, used the home as his private residence.
 In 1989 the property was renovated and converted to an Inn, restaurant and conference center, listed in the State Register of Historic Sites in 1991.
-It is now owned by Gary and Donna Nelson.
+It is now owned by Erik Nelson.

 Once again, the gracious spirit of the past thrives throughout the Inn, with its wealth of fine antiques, massive fireplaces and handcrafted woods and, as it once was during the Reuter’s tenure, fine dining and hospitality are the order of the evening at The English Inn.